zinic/crawl/core.md

 This roll may be modified from several sources including: magic, equipment and other aspects.

-Lastly, all skills have an action point cost associated with them.
+Lastly, all skills have an energy point cost associated with them.

-Only when characters are in initiative do action point costs matter.
-Outside of initiative, all skills may be utilized with the action point cost becoming a guide to how long it may take the character - this is at the game masters discretion!
+Only when characters are in initiative do energy point costs matter.
+Outside of initiative, all skills may be utilized with the energy point cost becoming a guide to how long it may take the character - this is at the game masters discretion!

 ### Skill Check Difficulty